RomuloDurante/http_framework/README.md

 _http.menu({ // you need create an object on the fly
   type: 'GET', // GET option
-  url: 'test.txt' // URL option
+  url: 'test.txt' // url option
  }, function (err, data) { // the callback function
             if(err){
                /* do something */